A11nSt31n/Bai.Aib/README.md

 ## The Problem
 While existing platforms like @mysafespace.sg provide timely one-on-one Islamic advice, there’s often no safe structure for follow-up, accountability, or emotional continuity — especially for those struggling with persistent sins or addictions.

-Your teacher’s insight is profound: the ummah needs continuous, compassionate care, but without compromising on the Islamic principle of satr (concealment of aib/faults).
+The ummah needs continuous, compassionate care, but without compromising on the Islamic principle of satr (concealment of aib/faults).

 ## The Solution: Bai Aib
 A confidential digital ecosystem where users: